 Michelle Lehmann was first appointed to the GCEA Board July 26, 2016 to serve the remainder of the District 4 term and was elected to the Board June 27, 2017.
 Michelle currently serves as Secretary/Treasurer.
-Michelle serves on the Budget, Finance and Audit Committee, the Financial Goals Committee, and the Board Policy, Rules and Regulations, and Bylaws Committee.
+Michelle chairs both the Budget, Finance and Audit Committee and the Financial Goals Committee.
+She also serves on the Board Policy, Rules and Regulations, and Bylaws Committee.
 She is also our alternate representative for Colorado Rural Electric Association and Western United Electric Supply Co.

 A fourth generation rancher from the Powderhorn Valley, Michelle earned degrees in Human Resource Management and Accounting from Colorado Mesa University (formerly Mesa State College) in Grand Junction.
 Michelle has been active in the Gunnison 4-H program, Gunnison

-Tom was elected to the GCEA Board June 27, 2017.
-Tom serves on the Budget, Finance and Audit Committee, the Financial Goals Committee, the Scholarship Committee, and the Board Policy, Rules and Regulations, and Bylaws Committee.
-He is also our representative for Colorado Rural Electric Association and Western United Electric Supply Co.
-Tom has completed the Credentialed Cooperative Directors certification.
+Tom was elected to the GCEA board in 2017 after retiring from GCEA.
+Tom serves as our Vice President and on the Budget, Finance and Audit Committee, the Financial Goals Committee, the Board Policy, Rules and Regulations, and Bylaws Committee, the Scholarship Committee and the CEO Goals Committee.
+He also serves as a director on the Colorado Rural Electric Association and Western United Electric Supply Co. boards.

-Tom was born in Durango but lived in Lake City ever since grade school.
+Tom was born in Durango but has lived in Lake City ever since grade school.
 He is a widower and has two sons: Ron, who lives in Rifle, and Duane, who lives in Glenwood Springs with his son, Coulter.

 Tom resides in Lake City where he continues long-serving civic activities in the community including Reserve Deputy for the Hinsdale Sheriff’s Office, Chair of the Lake City Snowmobilers Club, and a volunteer with the Hinsdale County Search and Rescue.

 Polly was born in Gunnison and raised in Almont on her family resort established around 1910.
 She served the community as a member of the Gunnison Valley Health Board of Trustees and as the Sponsorship Chair on the Cattlemen’s Days Committee.
 Polly has also served in a

 After attending Western and UNC, Polly worked as a ski lift mechanic at CBMR and then a ski and bike mechanic at Crested Butte Sports for 20 years.
 After 30 years in Mt.
 Crested Butte, she and Dave moved to Doyleville.
 Polly worked and volunteered for the US Forest Service as a Wilderness Ranger.
 She also writes for the Crested Butte Magazine and has a column, “Grazing the Tomichi” in The Crested Butte News.

 Mark Daily was elected to the GCEA Board in 2015.
-He serves as GCEA's Assistant Secretary/Treasurer and chairs the Financial Goals Committee.
-Mark serves on the Technology Committee, the Board Policy, Rules and Regulations, and Bylaws Committee, and the Budget, Finance and Audit Committee.
+He previously served as Assistant Secretary/Treasurer and chairs the Board Policy, Rules and Regulations, and Bylaws Committee.
+He serves on the Budget, Finance and Audit Committee.
 Mark is a director on the Tri-State

 Planner, City of Gunnison from 1979 to 1989; Energy Use Advisor, Manager of Member Services, Gunnison County Electric Association, 1990 to 2008; Member Services Representative, Poudre Valley REA, Fort Collins, Colorado, 2009 to August 2014; and Legislative Policy